aspauldingcode/.dotfiles/README.md

 A personal, universal flake.nix-enabled .dotfiles system configuration - by Alex Spaulding

 ## Getting Started
-This repo contains my .dotfiles, which additionally defines the operating system environment for NixOS and Darwin.
+This repo contains my ___nixified___ .dotfiles, which additionally defines the operating system environment for NixOS and Darwin.

 ### FRESH INSTALL
-please [read the Notes](notes.md) for info on what to do for a fresh install.
+Please [read the Notes](notes.md) for info on what to do for a fresh install.

 #### NIX Installer
 - If you just set up a new mac, you should install Nix using the [Determinite Nix Installer](https://github.com/DeterminateSystems/nix-installer) which automatically enables Nix Flakes for us.